MichaelZaniewski/Healthcare-Project/README.md

 Insights and recommendations are provided on the following key areas:

 - The relationships between condition, LOS, and total charge
-- Hospital and doctor efficiency in treating patients in terms of followup visits and 7-day bouncebacks
+- Hospital and doctor efficiency in treating patients in terms of follow-up visits and 7-day bounce backs
 - Insurance provider members performance: late payments, defaults
 - High and low risk financial exposure per condition and strategies for combating late payments
 - Reducing average LOS to improve operational efficiency, turnover, and revenue performance